fps/0vpn/README.md

 <pre>0vpn-leaf [device] [key] [root_name] [root_host] [root_port] [root_annouce_port] [persistent_keepalive] [leaf_name]</pre>

-where all parameters have to be the same as for the root node (except for the device parameter which can be freely chosen and leaving out the static_leafs completely) and additionally:
+where all parameters have to be identical to the ones for the root node (except for the device parameter which can be freely chosen and leaving out the static_leafs completely) and additionally:

 <pre>
 [persistent_keepalive]: Number of seconds after which to send keepalive packets